Vice Chairman for Research, Department of Surgery, North Shore University Hospital

 In 2002, Dr. Wang became professor of surgery at Albert Einstein College of Medicine and chief of the division of surgical research at North Shore University Hospital and Long Island Jewish Medical Center.
 Dr. Wang is a member of various societies, including American Physiological Society, Shock Society, Society of Critical Care Medicine, Surgical Infection Society, Society for Leukocyte Biology, Association for Academic Surgery, American Heart Association, American Association for the Advancement of Science and NY Academy of Science.

 Dr. Wang is also the editor-in-chief of International Journal of Clinical and Experimental Medicine.
 He serves as the editorial board member for: Shock, Int J Mol Med, Digestive Surgery, Frontiers of Medicine, International Journal of Clinical and Experimental Pathology, Experimental and Therapeutic Medicine, American Journal of Translational Research, Hepatic Medicine, and International Journal of Burns and Trauma.
 He served as guest reviewer for: Am J Physiol, Am J Respir Crit Care Med, Arch Surg, Atherosclerosis, Biochim Biophys Acta, Cardiovasc Res, Crit Care Med, Free Radical Bio Med, Horm Metab Res, J Surg Res, Mol Cell Biochem, Nat Protoc, Hypertension, Peptides, Surg Infec, Life Sciences, J Hepatol, Physiol Genomics, Exp Biol Med, Front Biosci, J Leukoc Biol, J Endocrinol, Infect Immun, J Immunol, Infect Immun, J Pharmacol Exp Ther, Nat Protoc.
 Reviewer for: US Army Hemorrhage Control Research Program Review.
-Dr. Wang is co-founder of TheraSource LLC.
-He also was a member of various NIH Study Sections and VA Surgery Study Section.
+Dr. Wang is also a co-founder of TheraSource LLC.
+He has been was a member of various NIH Study Sections and VA Surgery Study Section.

 In addition, Dr. Wang is a mentor for junior faculty, postdoctoral fellows and graduate students within his lab and for other individuals at The Feinstein Institute for Medical Research, as well as other institutions.
 A number of the scientists and postdoctoral fellows from the lab received awards such as the New Investigator Award, Annual Scientific Award and travel awards.
-Dr. Wang and colleagues publish more than 340 articles in peer-reviewed journals.
+Dr. Wang and colleagues have published more than 340 articles in peer-reviewed journals.

 Recently Dr. Wang identified a novel inflammatory mediator, cold inducible RNA-binding protein (CIRP) in animal models of hemorrhage and sepsis as well as in the blood of individuals admitted to the surgical intensive care unit with hemorrhagic shock.
 In rodents, blockade of CIRP using antisera to CIRP attenuated inflammatory cytokine release and mortality after hemorrhage and sepsis.
 The activity of extracellular CIRP is mediated through the Toll-like receptor 4 interactions and CIRP is confirmed as a damage associated molecular pattern molecule that promotes inflammation in shock and sepsis.
 Studies are underway to generate inhibitors of CIRP in an effort to develop them as therapy for hemorrhagic shock and other injury conditions.
 We are also currently enrolling patients from our surgical intensive care unit to correlate the blood levels of CIRP to clinical parameters of hemorrhagic shock and patient outcome.